 Florida State University Undergraduate Student Diversity

 During the 2017-2018 academic year, there were 32,543 undergraduates at Florida State with 29,072 being full-time and 3,471 being part-time.

 How Much Does Florida State University Cost?overall average net price of Florida State is $9,946.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 Net Price by Income Group for Florida State

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Florida State, see our tuition and fees and room and board pages.

 Student Loan Debt

-How Much Money Do Florida State Graduates Make?bachelor's degree recipients from Florida State make around $46,400 per year during the early years of their employment.
-That's great news for Florida State students since it is 17% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Florida State Graduates Make?students who graduate with a bachelor's degree from Florida State make about $53,449 a year during their first few years of employment after graduation.
+That's great news for Florida State students since it is 26% more than the average college graduate's salary of $42,485 per year.

 Location of Florida State University